codegrits/CodeGRITS/README.md

 ## Usage Guide

 Please see the [CodeGRITS website](https://codegrits.github.io/CodeGRITS/) for more details.
 The Javadoc documentation is available [here](https://codegrits.github.io/CodeGRITS/docs/index.html).
+Please refer to the [developer guide](https://codegrits.github.io/CodeGRITS/developer/) if you want to contribute to CodeGRITS.

 ## Citation